 - Chickpeas transform this salad into a balanced meal.
 Roast them beforehand to make crispy croutons, or simply drain and rinse.

 - Hummus adds a creamy texture and tons of flavor to the dressing.
-Use store-bought or homemade.
+Purchase premade hummus or use one of my antioxidant-rich hummus recipes.

 - Baby arugula leaves are perfectly sized so as not to overwhelm this dish with greens!
 However, most types of salad greens work great.